zmarzmar/Media-pipe/README.md

 ## Contributing

-We welcome contributions!
-Whether you're fixing bugs, adding features, or improving documentation, your help is appreciated.

-**Want to contribute?** Check out our [Contributing Guide](CONTRIBUTING.md) for:
+Contributions are welcome!
+Check out the [Contributing Guide](CONTRIBUTING.md) for details on how to get started.
-- How to get started
-- Code style guidelines
-- Pull request process
-- Feature ideas for all skill levels

-Some quick ideas:
+Ideas for contributions:
 - Improve tongue detection algorithm
-- Add support for multiple faces (smile, wink, etc.)
+- Add support for multiple gestures (smile, wink, etc.)
 - Create a GUI for adjusting sensitivity
 - Add gesture recording/playback
 - Optimize performance